Manh D. Vu

 /Portrait

-On a day in Milan, I and my friend, Alisa, planned to visit an architectural site for the video shoot.
+On a day in Milan, my friend, Alisa, and I planned to visit an architectural site for the video shoot.
 But unfortunately, the site is no longer open to the public without permission.
-It is a pity when we travelled a long way to be there.
-Alisa decided to walk around, took some pictures and sketched a bit.
+It is a pity that we travelled a long way to be there.
+Alisa decided to walk around, take some pictures, and sketch a bit.
 I improvised with a short video on the way back to the city centre.

 Just try to enjoy the little things…